 Mississippi Megan's Law

-Being named after Megan Kanka, Megan's Law was enacted into federal law in 1995.
-Megans Law makes it mandatory for all states
+Named after Megan Kanka, Megan's Law was put into federal law in 1995.
+Megans Law demands that every state

 have a system in place for notifying the general public when a sexual offender is moves into their area.

-Megan was only seven years old when a previous sexual offender that lived accross the street from her family, kidnapped,
+Megan was merely seven years old when a previously convicted sexual predator that resided accross the street from her family, abducted,

-rapped, and killed her.
-It was agreed that had her family or other residents in the communtiy had been aware that a convicted
+rapped, and murdered her.
+It was agreed that if her family or other residents in the communtiy had been alerted that a previous

 passed the "Violent Crime Control and Law Enforcement Act of 1994", nicknamed Megan's Law, without any resistance.

-Since the law was passed, Mississippi has strived to protect its supplying the most recent information
+Since the law was enacted, Mississippi has strived to protect its public by providing the most current information

-relevant to convicted sex offenders and their place of residence.
+regarding previous sexual offenders and their whereabouts.
 The legislation has confirmed that though sexual assaults are still a

-occuring in the United States, acts committed by prior offenders are on a regression.
+danger in the U.S., crimes committed by previous offenders are on a downturn.

-The information attainable with the passing of Megan's Law has proven to be a signifcant advantage in keeping one's family
+The data accesible by the enactment of Megan's Law has proven to be a critical asset in keeping one's family

-guarded from the dangers of sexual crimes.
-Being up to date on information that is pertinent to you an your loved ones is crucial.
+shielded from the dangers of sexual offenses.
+Staying up to date on information that is pertinent to you an your family is imperative.
 We are

-devoted to assuring that ordinary citizens accurate data in a timely way.
+committed to assuring that access correct data in a timely way.
 Our database includes

-the entire Country and can be search by State, County, City, or Zip Code.
-Simply type your area into the search field, and access the inforamtion you desire in seconds!
+the entire United States and can be search by State, County, City, or Zip Code.
+Just type your area into the search box, and receive the data you need now!

 Make your FREE search now, and find out how many of Mississippi's Offenders are living close to your own home.